lilywastaken/Interact/README.md

 # Interract

-# An interraction program to interract with windows
+# An interaction program to interact with windows

 This tiny yet very useful tool allows you to do anything with any window on your computer:
 - Acquire RGB value of a pixel